 - The Game Grumps invoke this as a Running Gag, e.g.: "People from Japan!
 Please confirm this!
 Like, subscribe and comment!"

-- As seen atop this page, at times Wikipedia has banners that lead to pages with "personal appeals" explaining that they need donations to keep the servers running, etc. Parodies ensued.
+- At times Wikipedia has banners that lead to pages with "personal appeals" explaining that they need donations to keep the servers running, etc. Parodies ensued.

 - Bob and George did it at one point.
 The author does confess to being ashamed of that quip though.